-It is totally normal for students to feel a little lonely when they start university.
-The secret to feeling that you belong at a big place like UBC is to carve out a smaller place for yourself within it.
-Getting to know a smaller group of people or a smaller community is the key.
-You’ll begin to meet others and your loneliness will be overcome: one hello, one conversation and one relationship at a time.
+It is normal for students to feel a little lonely when they arrive at university and at times throughout the year.
+The secret to feeling that you belong at a big place like UBC is to find a smaller place—a smaller group of people, a smaller community, within this larger community—and begin to meet others, one at a time.
+Loneliness is overcome one hello, one conversation, and one friendship at a time.

 1. Live in residence.
 It’s one of the best ways to meet people, adjust and succeed at university.

 2. Hang out in the residence lounge, not in your room.

 3. Attend residence events—particularly those early in the year.

 4. Eat with others.
 If you live in first year residence, your floor or house may have tables in the dining hall where they typically sit.
 Invite your roommates or floormates to go with you, or ask your Residence Advisor, who is likely heading that way to eat too—and would be glad to have company.
 If you go by yourself and there’s someone at the table you haven’t met, sit down near them and introduce yourself!

 5. Say hi to someone you don’t know.
 It’s the best pathway to friendship!
 Starting a conversation can feel intimidating, and it’s likely the other person is just as hesitant.
 Here are some great conversation starters:

 - How was your move in?
 When did you arrive?

 - What are you going to do this weekend?